 Focussing more on finding solutions to problems which you present to the counselling relationship.
 Finding goals that you want to work towards and strategies towards meeting those goals.

-If you would like more information about these types of counselling then please do not hesitate get in touch.
+If you would like more information about these types of counselling then please do not hesitate to get in touch.

 Training, qualifications & experience

 I trained to BA in Counselling degree level and have committed to 30+ hours professional development per year at since qualifying in 2002.
 I have been accredited with BACP for 6 years.
 I also have a Diploma in Person Centred Art Therapy Skills and training in working with Addiction and Complex issues.
 Also, I have foundation training in Cognitive Behavioural Therapy and can draw from the tools that CBT offers where appropriate.
 In the last five years I have developed further knowledge around working with people's trauma and the impact on them.
 This has influenced my practice greatly meaning that I offer information and guidance around managing the impact of peoples' trauma and offer coping strategies to help manage this.

 I have been working for 10 years in private practice, and in addition, have 20 years experience working both in GP practices, in a community setting and with people who are experiencing alcohol problems or addiction achieving good outcomes throughout.
 This means that I have worked with many wide ranging issues including; bereavement, relationship problems, work related problems, depression, anxiety, mental health issues, abuse issues, alcohol-related problems, and many more.